Tim Ginever: Role in Port Adelaide reunification

 Tim was actively involved in the OnePAFC campaign designed to garner support for the reunification of the Port Adelaide Football Club and the Port Adelaide Magpies Football Club.
 As of 2011 the two clubs are a single and administrative legal entity.
 In 2014 the club's players not named in the AFL would play for the club in the SANFL.

 Football commentary

 He is now working for Adelaide radio station 5AA, part of Australian rules football coverage and street reporter for the Breakfast Show in 2011 & 2012.
 Known for his quick wit and larrikin sense of humour off the field, Ginever has also worked as a football commentator for radio station Triple M. He is the current Special Comments man on Ch 7 coverage of the SANFL.
 Mon to Fri he is the Commercial Sales Manager for PAFC responsible for Sponsorship & Hospitality revenue at the club.

+Family

+Ginever's son Darcy Ginever made his senior debut for Port Adelaide in 2018.